Yuji-Itadorii/E-commerce/README.md

 2. Navigate to the project directory in your terminal.
 3. Install dependencies using `npm install` in both the client and server directories.
 4. Configure environment variables for database connection, authentication, and payment gateways.
-5. Run the development server using `npm start` in both the client and server directories.
+5. Run the development server using `npm run dev` in both the client and server directories.
 6. Access the website through your browser at `http://localhost:3000`.

 ## Acknowledgements